SIZMW/road-trip-plot/README.md

 Google Maps has a [timeline](https://www.google.com/maps/timeline) feature which allows you to see your location history by year, month, and day.
 You can use [Google Takeout](https://takeout.google.com/settings/takeout) to download this data in a JSON format.
 It doesn't seem like you can plot a route across days or weeks in the Timeline view, so I wanted to do it myself.

+### Notes

+One of the main issues that comes up with this method of data collection is that depending on the location of the trip and the cell/GPS signal strength throughout the trip, it's possible that the data can be incomplete, noisey, or coarse in granularity.
+Otherwise, in general, the resulting map and route plots tend to be very clear and descriptive of the original data.

 ## Build
 This project requires [Python 2.7](https://www.python.org/download/releases/2.7/), as well as the following packages: